Occult and spiritual art by Arjan Winkelaar

 Made from materials found in thrift stores and clay from the earth.
 Brought to life under my hands, guided by the spirits that will inhabit them.
 Ritually infused with divine energy and intention.

-/ All made from thrifted items
+/ Made from thrifted items

 / Process guided by the spirit/deity